If you have any further questions or concerns, please contact:

 Who leads camp?

-Esther Beasley, CEF staff, oversees the camp, assisted by Pastor Ryan Folken, a CEF board member, Philip Friesen and by a number of other Godly young adults who have come through the CYIA program.
+Esther Beasley, CEF staff, directs the camp, assisted by Pastor Ryan Folken, and by a number of other Godly young adults who have come through the CYIA program.
 Adult cooks and local pastors also serve at camp.

 What is a 5-Day Club?